yhttp/yhttp/sphinx/cookbook.rst

    from yhttp.validation import Field

-   def customvalidator(value, container, field):
+   def customvalidator(req, value, container, field):
        assert isinstance(field, Field)
-       if value not in 'ab':
+       if value[0] not in 'ab':
            raise statuses.status(400, 'Value must be either a or b')

    @app.route()